Initial Attestation Service Integration Guide

 Service interface definitions

-• Boot loader interface: The attestation service might include data in the token about the distinct software components in the device.
+Boot loader interface: The attestation service might include data in the token about the distinct software components in the device.
 This data is provided by the boot loader and must be encoded in the TLV format, definition is described below in the boot loader interface paragraph.
-Possible claims in the boot status are describe above in the software components paragraph.
+Possible claims in the boot status are described above in the software components paragraph.

-• Hardware abstraction layer:
+- Hardware abstraction layer:

-• Headers are located in platform/include folder.
+Headers are located in

-• tfm_plat_device_id.h: Expose an API to get the following claims: implementation ID, hardware version.
+: Expose an API to get the following claims: implementation ID, hardware version.

-• SPM interface:
+- SPM interface:

-• attestation.h: Expose an API to bind attestation service to an SPM implementation.
+: Expose an API to bind attestation service to an SPM implementation.

-• PSA interface:
+- PSA interface:

-• psa/initial_attestation.h: Public API definition of initial attestation service.
+: Public API definition of initial attestation service.

-• Crypto interface:
+- Crypto interface:

-• t_cose_crypto.h: Expose an API to bind the t_cose implementation to any cryptographic library.
+implementation to any cryptographic library.

 PSA interface